Thomas Henry (footballer): Venezia

 On 24 August 2021, newly promoted Serie A side Venezia announced that Henry had joined the club in a permanent deal.
 The move came after intense transfer speculation throughout the summer, including earlier reports stating that OH Leuven had accepted a bid of £7 million by Scottish Premiership club Celtic.
 He made his debut for the club three days later in a 3–0 defeat to Udinese.
 He scored his first goal for the club in their next match, a 2–1 league win over Empoli on 11 September.

 Hellas Verona

 On 16 July 2022, Henry moved to Hellas Verona on a four-year contract.

+Palermo

+On 16 July 2024, Serie B club Palermo announced the signing of Henry from Verona on loan with an obligation to buy under certain conditions.

+Standard Liège

+On 3 July 2025, Henry returned to Belgium and signed a two-year contract with Standard Liège.